mckraqs/miniBeamer/README.md

     * Fonts can be installed but they are not implemented into this package in order to keep all latex engines compatible, so we provide them in case user would like to manually change fonts in .tex files before final compilation.

 ## HOW2 Section
-* There are 3 main functionalities in the package.
+* There are 4 main functionalities in the package.
 All do have complex documentation prepared inside:
     * creating beamer presentations from .Rmd files (*rmd_to_beamer()*)
     * converting .Rnw files into .Rmd (*rnw_to_rmd()*)
     * creating business/faculty cards from .Rmd files (*rmd_to_business_card()*)
+    * creating thesis
 * Due to functionalities development and problems encountered during it, we recommend to use .Rmd conversion at first and treat .Rnw files as a final approach
 * Main presentation sections should be indicated with '#' sign (included in ToC)
 * Main presentation sections subsections should be indicated with '##' sign (not included in ToC) - texts will create frames titles